schultzyyy271/SpotifyATVAdBlock/README.md

 -----

-## Known Limitations
+## Known Limitations/Issues

 - Music videos are gated server-side and cannot be unlocked client-side.
-- A memory leak in Spotify 9.1.28 causes watchdog kills after extended sessions; use 9.1.36+.
+- A memory leak in Spotify 9.1.28-9.1.40 causes watchdog kills after extended sessions; use 9.1.42+
-- Requires a decrypted IPA.

 -----